Onikenny/Multiple-Object-Recognizer/README.md

 A Convolutional Neural Network is adapted to recognise the 4 object types in a dataset.
 The performance of the model as well as the trade-off between various factors is observed from the training session.
 As a follow-on part, the network is tested on a new dataset of images containing the four object categories occuring in different contexts, e.g. close-up, far-away, in a busy visual context, in an isolated image, etc. This project is a probe into the performance of convolution models trained from scratch and the factors that affect their performance.
 As a control test, A pre-trained model is fine tuned and then tested on the same set of images.

 NB.
-Not all data as well as the original network used are available in the repo directory.
+Neither Data nor the original network used in this project are available in the repo directory due to large sizes.
+Copies of the test images are however included in the report.

 Read the final report on this project here on pages 7-11 here: [Understanding Artificial Intelligence.pdf](https://github.com/Onikenny/Water-Quality-Analysis/files/7925211/Understanding.Artificial.Intelligence.pdf)